jeff-bruemmer/Introduction-to-Clojure.Spec/introduction-to-clojure-spec.md

 ### Specs don't interfere with existing code

 You can group specs with code, or keep them in a separate namespace.
-They can be toggled on or off.
+They can be toggled on or off as needed.

-## Tradeoffs
+## Trade-offs

 ### Performance hit at runtime

 Like types, specs are most useful during development for both iterating on  feedback and considering code design.
-The use of specs during runtime should be strategic, as validation requires extra computation.
+The use of specs during runtime should be strategic, as validation requires extra computation, but runtime specs can still be useful at application edges where data correctness is paramount.

 ### No enforcement of types

-One can argue that static types force us to think about data description.
+One can argue that static types force us to think about data description every time.
+Because specs are discretionary, no hard-coded enforcement mechanism exists.

 ### Cognitive overhead and development time